Gutter (noun)

 to greet with enthusiastic approval: praise, acclaim

-Economists, however, hailed the report, saying it suggested consumer
+Economists, however, hailed the report, saying it suggested consumer spending could

 rise at a 3 percent pace in the second quarter.